 HDD4 - ST3000DM001 - 3 TB - G: - failing, health 85%

 HDD5 - WDC WD40EZRZ - 4 TB - H: - failing, health 11%

 Why an SSD?
 I was using an old Raptor 10K drive with Windows 7.
-I was hoping Windows 10 would boot a little faster with this SSD, but that's barely noticeable.
-Oh well, at least this drive is more silent, smaller (better airflow) and doesn't get warm.
+I was hoping Windows 10 would boot a little faster with this SSD, and it does but barely noticeable.
+Oh well, at least this drive is more silent, smaller (better airflow) and uses less power so doesn't get warm.